 01 of 05

-Urinary tract infections are common in dogs and they are usually caused by an underlying medical condition.
+Urinary tract infections are common in dogs, and they are usually caused by Escherichia coli or another bacteria.
 Various changes to your dog's urine, such as blood, foul smell or cloudiness, or straining to urinate, can be signs of infection in the kidneys, bladder, or urethra.

 If you notice any of the common signs of a urinary tract infection, see the vet right away.
 Treatments are often available and it's best to start them as soon as possible.

 02 of 05